Nxai Pan National Park: Ultimate Visitors Guide 2024

 Giraffe fighting with their necks at Nxai pan

-Accommodation at Nxai Pans National Park Tours
+Accommodation at Nxai Pan National Park

 Along with camping sites at Nxai Pans (see our camping section below for thorough details), there is also, Kwando Lodge, on the western side of the pan.
 Here, there are nine thatched chalets with the safari lodge accommodating up to 18 guests.

-Camping at Nxai Pans National Park
+Camping at Nxai Pan National Park

 There are two campsites at Nxai Pans National Park.